KatarzynaKrauza/KatarzynaKrauza/README.md

 # **KATARZYNA KRAUZA**

 # 📊**Data Analyst**📊
 I am comfortable working with numbers.
 I have been working in finance for over five years and actively investing in various assets for the past three.
-Numbers are not just part of my job—they are my passion.
-I love analysing data, and it excites me both professionally and personally.
-I enjoy taking on new challenges and always commit fully to achieving the best possible results.
-Accuracy and quality are my priorities—half-measures are not an option for me.
+I enjoy taking on new challenges — both at work and outside of it.
+I'm developing my skills in data analysis within the IT field, while participating in running events as a way to build character and discipline—qualities that directly influence my approach to work.

 ---